MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/4-exercise-configure-public-load-balancer.md

       -PublicIpAddress $publicIP
     ```

 1. You will now create create a back-end address pool with ```New-AzLoadBalancerBackendAddressPoolConfig```.
-The VMs attach to this back-end pool in the remaining steps.
+The VMs attach to this back-end pool in the final steps.
 The following example creates a back-end address pool named myBackEndPool:

     ```Powershell
     $backendPool = New-AzLoadBalancerBackendAddressPoolConfig -Name "myBackEndPool"